Tips for Interviewing Well

 Show Alignment: Match your values, goals, and working style with the company culture.

-Be Specific: Use jobsite stories to highlight your contribution, thinking, and leadership.
+Be Specific: Use stories to highlight your contribution, thinking, and leadership.

-Own Your Growth: Be honest about where you’re strong and where you’re still learning.
+Own Your Growth: Be honest about where you’re strong and where you’re still growing.

 Ask Thoughtful Questions: It shows depth and helps you gauge fit.

-Watch for Red Flags: Disorganization, unclear leadership, or lack of respect across teams are worth noting.
+Watch for Flags: Disorganization, unclear leadership, or lack of respect across teams are worth noting.

 Look for Clarity + Chemistry: Skills matter—but chemistry and communication matter more.